finos/common-domain-model/docs/eligible-collateral-representation.md

 *Specific method* : If you wish to apply a concentration limit to a specific asset or issuer of asset, you would use the `ConcentrationLimitCriteria`.
-This extends `CollateralCriteriaBase` and allows you be more specific using the granular structures of the `IssuerCriteria` and `AssetCriteria` to specify the details of the issuer or asset you want to apply the concentration limit.
+This extends `CollateralCriteriaBase` and allows you be more specific using the granular structures of `CollateralCriteria` to specify the details of the terms you want to apply the concentration limit.

 In addition, you would need to specify the form of the concentration limit being used as a value limit range to apply a cap (upper bound) or